SarvarKh/ofn-wiki/OS-X-Development-Environment-Setup.md

 When that is done you should get: `Your system is ready to brew`, YAY!

 ## Step 3.
 Git
+Git is the version control system used to manage all the independent code contributions made by awesome people like you!
 To before installing anything with Homebrew you should update your package lists with:

 `brew update`